clairetill/RB101-Programming-Foundations/README.md

-A repository for the lessons in Course 101 Programming Foundations of the Launch School curriculum.
+Course 101 Programming Foundations of the Launch School curriculum.